 The curriculum spans two years (or more) towards a Master of Science in Landscape Architecture with a research thesis or capstone project.

-Students without a background in landscape architecture will be required to complete three prerequisite courses, totaling 8 credits, depending on their previous qualifications.
+Students without a background in landscape architecture will be required to complete three supplementary courses, totalling 8 credits, depending on their previous qualifications.
+Supplementary courses, if required, will be determined by the admissions committee.

 The program is designed for candidates who have earned a Bachelor of Landscape Architecture or a Bachelor of Architecture and are interested in advancing research and knowledge in the field.
 The admissions committee will also consider graduates of engineering, life sciences, social sciences and other degrees related to landscape architecture.